25 Simple Ways to Keep Mosquitoes Away

 - Always follow the directions from the manufacturer.

-- When using mosquito products in the yard, it is also wise to add an extra repellant to your body.
+- When using mosquito products in the yard, it is also wise to add an extra repellent to your body.
 This will help keep you bite-free while you fight against the blood-sucking enemy.

 - Sometimes you might notice an increase in mosquito population when you begin the fight.
 This is normal and caused because mosquito traps use tactics such as adhesive pads, electric grids or fans to attract mosquitoes.